Mygthbtool/Groupomania-Network/README.md

     DB_HOST=localhost
     DB_DIALECT=mysql

- Create the database using this file: backend/DB-Structure.sql To check the connection to the databse go to backend/sequelize.js.
+ .
+Create the database using this file: backend/DB-Structure.sql .
+To check the connection to the databse go to backend/sequelize.js.

-To run the frontend:
+4.To run the frontend:
   cd Frontend
   cd cli-version-app
   npm install
   npm run serve
   Then open on your browser : http://localhost:8080/